turingschool/curriculum/source/projects/monsterporium/extract_notification_service.markdown

 ## Deleting Code!

-Perhaps the most fun part of the whole exercise, in the primary app you can delete:
+Perhaps the most fun part of the whole exercise, in the primary app you can now delete:

 * `lib/notifications.rb`
 * `app/mailers/mailer.rb`